WKYU-TV: WKYU subchannels

 In 2010, WKYU-TV began airing the Create TV channel that is syndicated by American Public Television on their second digital subchannel, replacing the audio-only simulcast of WKU Public Radio.
 The Create TV channel features how-to programs and some cooking and travel shows, as well as PBS NewsHour, which is broadcast on the DT2 subchannel in order to make room for local programming on the main channel.

 Around the same time, WKYU-DT3 began featuring the National Weather Service Fort Campbell weather radar on the screen, and simulcasting NOAA Weather Radio station KIH-45, which operates on 162.400 MHz on the weather band radio dial.
 It was also previously simulcast on a fourth digital subchannel before the fourth subchannel was discontinued in late 2010.
 In 2017, the radar display was upgraded to use GRLevel3 software, discontinuing use of the web image.

 Programming

 WKYU-TV's program schedule consists mainly of a handful of PBS programs, including a few PBS Kids programs, as well as programs syndicated by American Public Television.
 Its program schedule for the day was previously posted on "Community Calendar" slides shown with audio of WKU Public Radio during that station's daily downtime from 3 to 7 a.m.
 CT (11 p.m. to 7 a.m. before 2012).
 This practice ended in 2016, when WKYU-TV began to broadcast actual programming 24 hours a day.

-Notable local programming

-WKYU-TV's local programming includes public affairs programs such as: